 We wanted to make something extra festive for this holiday roasted tofu, so we use maple syrup and pumpkin spice mix, to add that holiday note we are looking for.

 🤔 What kind of tofu should I use?

 When marinating tofu, using extra-firm tofu is your best bet.
 You want the tofu to be able to hold its shape and not fall apart when baked.
 If you have firm tofu (instead of extra firm tofu), you should allow some extra pressing time (about 10 minutes on top of the recommended 10 minutes).

-Marinated tofu is delicious because you allow the block of tofu to absorb whatever flavors you want to infuse in it.
+Marinated tofu is delicious because you allow the block of tofu to absorb whatever flavors you want to infuse into it.

 Combine ingredients for the marinade in a bowl.
 Marinate the tofu pouring the marinade over a block of pressed tofu in a sealable container.
 Let the tofu marinate for at least 10 minutes, flipping the blocks halfway through.
 Leaving it for longer will give you more flavorful tofu.

 Use leftover marinade to pour on top during the final minutes while cooking tofu.